-Port Douglas is a one-hour drive north from Cairns in Queensland, Australia.
+Port Douglas is a one-hour drive north of Cairns in Queensland, Australia.
 It’s the sort of tropical escape destination that people go to visit and never leave.
 With a wide range of accommodation available, it makes a perfect holiday escape.

-Along with highly respected restaurants established for decades, newcomers include an Italian pasta and salumi bar, a French kitchen, a new provider, a restored beach diner with soul, a Mediterranean eatery and a family-friendly bistro along with a destination seafood restaurant.
-Port Douglas has some truly wonderful well-established restaurants as well, so share your dining love around and eat your heart out.
+Along with highly respected restaurants established for decades, newcomers include an Italian pasta and salumi bar, a French kitchen, a new provider, a restored beach diner with soul, a Mediterranean eatery and a family-friendly bistro, along with a destination seafood restaurant.
+Port Douglas has some truly wonderful, well-established restaurants as well, so share your dining love around and eat your heart out.

 These are the places to eat in Port Douglas while you holiday in paradise.